fluencelabs/trust-graph/admin/README.md

 all Fluence Labs relations.
 Trust from issuer key to any peer id means that this peer is official Fluence Labs peer. isFluencePeer method from [trust-graph-api.aqua](./aqua/trust-graph-api.aqua) module checks these relations.
 You can build your own structure of peers similarly.

+`example_secret_key.ed25519` publicly available and used for test purposes.